 People can also be targeted by legitimate charities if they already support one or more charities, and this can place an undue pressure on people to sign-up for more charities than they can afford.
-A Fundraising Preference Service is currently being developed to enable people to have more control over what charities contact them and how they are contacted.
+A Fundraising Preference Service has now been launched to enable people to have more control over what charities contact them and how they are contacted.

 Their objective is to enable Bristol to become THE Dementia Friendly City of the UK.

 They do this by using two main tools, “Dementia Friends” and “The Purple Angel Campaign”, to increase Dementia Awareness across the city.